-This device measures the flow speed of incompressible fluid which are flowing through the pipe of different cross sectional area.
-This device is also called flow meter or venturi tube.
+This device measures the flow speed of incompressible fluid which are flowing through the pipe of different cross-sectional area.
+This device is also called a flow meter or venturi tube.

-This device consists of a horizontal tube or pipe with having wider opening of cross sectional area A1 and a narrow neck of cross section A2, this two regions of the horizontal pipe are connected to a manometer which contains a liquid of density σ.
-At the wider opening the velocity of fluid is v1 and pressure p1 and at the narrower opening the velocity of fluid is v2 and fluid pressure is p2.
-And the density of fluid which are flowing through the pipe is ρ.
+This device consists of a horizontal tube or pipe with having a wider opening of cross-sectional area A1 and a narrow neck of cross-section A2, these two regions of the horizontal pipe are connected to a manometer which contains a liquid of density σ.
+At the wider opening, the velocity of the fluid is v1 and pressure p1 and at the narrower opening the velocity of the fluid is v2 and fluid pressure is p2.
+And the density of fluid that is flowing through the pipe is ρ.
 For reference see the diagram below:

-Now we are going to deriving the formula for speed of fluid, which are flowing through the tube or pipe.
+Now we are going to derive the formula for the speed of the fluid, which is flowing through the tube or pipe.

 DERIVATION FOR FLOW RATE

-If fluid is flowing through the tube then according to the equation of continuity, we get:
+If the fluid is flowing through the tube then according to the equation of continuity, we get-